abuna1985/sortable-table/README.md

 ### Additional Features

-1. In tablet/mobile view, add tab functionality to focus on each user box
+1. In tablet/mobile view, add tab functionality to focus on each card full of data
+2. Add an input to search on the table and highlight

 [Back to Top](#table-of-contents)